-Information furnished by Analog Devices is believed to be accurate and reliable.
+information runished by Analog Devices is believed to be accurate and reliable.
 However, no responsibility is assumed by Analog Devices for its use, nor for any infringements of patents or other rights of third parties that may result from its use.
 Specifications subject to change without notice.
 No license is granted by implication or otherwise under any patent or patent rights of Analog Devices.
-Trademarks and registered trademarks are the property of their respective owners.